FuseInfoTech/FitCLI/README.md

 # sfdx-fit-plugins

 A plugin for the Salesforce CLI built by Daniel Ballinger and containing a lot of helpful commands.

+Some code is based off the [sfdx-waw-plugins by Wade Wegner](https://github.com/wadewegner/sfdx-waw-plugin).

 ## Setup